January 30, 1995: Apple Computer launches the Newton MessagePad 120, the first truly great device in an unfairly maligned product line.

 Newton MessagePad 120: Code name Gelato

-Initially, customers who bought the MessagePad 120 had to use the same operating system that shipped with the original device.
+Initially, customers who bought the MessagePad 120 used the same operating system that shipped with Apple’s original PDA.
 Later, they could upgrade to the vastly superior Newton OS 2.0, which corrected many of the problems associated with the first model.

 The upgraded mobile operating system also let users sketch shapes on-screen, which would then be recognized as deformable vector graphics.
 In other words, scribble a circle on your MessagePad and the device would recognize it as a circle.